apache/arrow-site/_posts/2025-12-03-parquet-late-materialization-deep-dive.md

 ### 2.1 LM-pipelined

-"LM-pipelined" might sound academic.
+"LM-pipelined" might sound like something from a textbook.
 In `arrow-rs`, it simply refers to a pipeline that runs sequentially: "read predicate column → generate row selection → read data column".
 This contrasts with a **parallel** strategy, where all predicate columns are read simultaneously.
 While parallelism can maximize multi-core CPU usage, the pipelined approach is often superior in columnar storage because each filtering step drastically reduces the amount of data subsequent steps need to read and parse.

 To achieve this, we defined these core roles:

--   **ReadPlan / ReadPlanBuilder**: Encodes "which columns to read and with what row subset" into a plan.
+-   **[ReadPlan](https://github.com/apache/arrow-rs/blob/bab30ae3d61509aa8c73db33010844d440226af2/parquet/src/arrow/arrow_reader/read_plan.rs#L302) / [ReadPlanBuilder](https://github.com/apache/arrow-rs/blob/bab30ae3d61509aa8c73db33010844d440226af2/parquet/src/arrow/arrow_reader/read_plan.rs#L34)**: Encodes "which columns to read and with what row subset" into a plan.
 It does not pre-read all predicate columns.
 It reads one, tightens the selection, and then moves on.
--   **RowSelection**: Describes "skip/select N rows" via RLE (`RowSelector::select/skip`) or a bitmask.
+-   **[RowSelection](https://github.com/apache/arrow-rs/blob/bab30ae3d61509aa8c73db33010844d440226af2/parquet/src/arrow/arrow_reader/selection.rs#L139)**: Describes "skip/select N rows" via RLE (`RowSelector::select/skip`) or a bitmask.
 This is the core mechanism that carries sparsity through the pipeline.
--   **ArrayReader**: The component responsible for I/O and decoding.
+-   **[ArrayReader](https://github.com/apache/arrow-rs/blob/bab30ae3d61509aa8c73db33010844d440226af2/parquet/src/arrow/array_reader/mod.rs#L85)**: The component responsible for I/O and decoding.
 It receives a `RowSelection` and decides which pages to read and which values to decode.

 > `RowSelection` can switch dynamically between RLE (selectors) and bitmasks.
 Bitmasks are faster when gaps are tiny and sparsity is high; RLE is friendlier to large, page-level skips.
 Details on this trade-off appear in section 3.1.